 - IQ puzzle- a dog training device that provides them the mental stimulation they need to flourish, strengthen and test their skills

 Your dog’s job is to work out that they can slide the disks to get the treats underneath.
-Made of sturdy wood, the Seek-A-Treat is perfect for supervised and interactive play.
+Made of sturdy wood, the Seek-A-Treat puzzle toy is perfect for supervised and interactive dog play.

-- Can be made easier by partially exposing the treat
+- It can be made easier by partially exposing the treat

 - Suitable for novice and experienced dogs (with training)